Trump Organization faces criminal tax fraud trial over perks

 Now Trump’s company, the Trump Organization, is on trial this week for criminal tax fraud — on the hook for what prosecutors say was a 15-year scheme by top officials to hide the plums and avoid paying taxes.

-Opening statements and the first witnesses are expected Monday in New York.
-Last week, 12 jurors and six alternates were picked for the case, the only criminal trial to arise from the Manhattan district attorney’s three-year investigation of the former president.
+Lawyers arrived at court Monday for opening statements.
+Last week, 12 jurors and six alternates were picked for the case, but one alternate was dismissed Monday.
+The tax fraud case is the only criminal trial to arise from the Manhattan district attorney’s three-year investigation of the former president.

+It’s one of three active cases involving Trump or the Trump Organization in New York courts.

 Among the key prosecution witnesses: Trump’s longtime finance chief Allen Weisselberg, who pleaded guilty and has agreed to testify against the company in exchange for a five-month jail sentence.